pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_port-forward.md

+---
+# metadata #
-## pachctl port-forward
+title:  pachctl port-forward

-Forward a port on the local machine to pachd.
-This command blocks.
+description: "Forward a port on the local machine to pachd.
+This command blocks."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis